 A first-generation college student is someone whose parent(s)/guardian(s) have not completed a Bachelor's degree.

 No, the program is open to students from all four-year colleges or universities.
-However, applicants are required to be enrolled during the fall 2020 semester/quarter to be eligible.
-If you are currently enrolled at a community college, program admission is contingent on verification that you will attend a four-year university by fall 2020.
+However, applicants are required to be enrolled during the Fall 2024 semester/quarter to be eligible.
+If you are currently enrolled at a community college, program admission is contingent on verification that you will attend a four-year university by Fall 2024.

-Recruitment for the program begins in November.
-The First Round application cycle closes on January 31, 2020 and the Final Round application cycle closes March 29, 2020.
-All decisions will be sent by May 1, 2020.
-All applications must be submitted online by the Final Round deadline to be considered for the 2020 College to Career Program.
+Recruitment for the program begins in December.
+The application cycle closes early April.
+All decisions will be sent by the second Friday in May.
+All applications must be submitted online by the deadline to be considered for the College to Career Program.

 The Admissions Committee evaluates applicants’ prospects as leaders and their projected ability to succeed in, benefit from and contribute to the College to Career Program.
 Committee members carefully consider personal and academic background information, achievements, awards and honors, and college and community involvement, especially where candidates have served in leadership capacities.
 The Admissions Committee seeks to create a community of students who bring unique contributions from their diverse backgrounds and experiences and who will collectively enrich the educational experience.